 US and World Literature: The New Yorker, The New York Times Book Review, and short stories published in various popular magazines (Vogue, GQ, Elle)

 History/Social Science: The New York Times, The Washington Post, Time, The Atlantic, Slate, The Economist, Bloomberg News

 Other Tools and Tips

 Use the Waterfall method to learn vocabulary words.
 This is an effective memorization strategy that will help you learn words efficiently.

-Finally, if you would prefer to hear definitions of words spoken aloud rather than just reading them, use the vocabulary videos at Vocab Ahead to help you master defintions.
+Finally, if you would prefer to hear definitions of words spoken aloud rather than just reading them, use the vocabulary videos at Vocab Ahead to help you master definitions.

 How long should you study for the SAT?
-Read a guide so you know how much time to put in.
+Read our guide so you know exactly how many hours to spend on SAT prep.